Jeffrey-Joan/Siamese-Resnet-signatureVerification/README.md

 The datset used here is the [CEDAR Dataset] (http://www.cedar.buffalo.edu/NIJ/data/signatures.rar)

+## Preprocessing

+We create a dataframe whose first 2 columns contain the relative paths of the image pair and the third column contains the label ; where, 1 corresponds to the legitimate pair and 0 corresponds to the forgery/fake pair .

+We resize the image into the shape (150,220) .

 ## Loss function :

 The loss function used here is contrastive loss .
 It minimizes the distance between similar input and maximizes the distance between dissimilar inputs .